Happiness and personalised nutrition

 At a critical time in our history when we re-evaluate our purpose, our values, and our goals for a healthy and fulfilled life, we as an industry need to consider our contribution to the happiness we bring to individuals, families, communities, and society as a whole.
 If we are truly dedicated to helping individuals live healthier lives, we need to think beyond food, sustainability, and mental health and consider the central role happiness plays in our overall health.
 We need to truly listen to how regional, racial, and cultural factors can affect our perception and pursuit of happiness.
 We need to develop solutions that are not just nice to have, but can fundamentally lead to a healthier and happier society as a measurable health outcome.
 At the end of the day, the goal of all health interventions is to promote a good life.
 And what good is life, if it isn’t good for the individual?

-So ask yourself today, are you happy?
+So ask yourself today, who's coming for dinner?

 References